Tofu may not be the sexiest ingredient in the world. However, this soy-brown sugar glazed pan-fried tofu will change the way you feel about it.

 This soy-brown sugar glazed pan-fried tofu is a total winner on its own.
 But here are some ideas to incorporate this dish into a balanced meal.

 I served it over couscous and with cast-iron grilled baby bok choy.
 You can pair it with broccoli or other veggie of your choice.
 And to replace couscous, brown rice or cauliflower rice are great alternatives as well.

 Pressing the tofu may take some time and planning ahead, but cooking this dish is really easy and the pay off is totally worth it.
-I hope you enjoy making this dish as much as I did!
+If you like this recipe, please leave a rating and share it with your friends!

 - Stir Fry:

 - a package of 14oz. extra-firm tofu or firm tofu, press out excess water, cut into 1-inch cubes

 - 3-4 tablespoons potato starch for coating the tofu cubes

 - ¼ soy sauce

 - 2 tablespoons sriracha sauce